ioam/svn-history/README.txt

 The tutorial was written for our more polished but less flexible simulator LISSOM, also available from http://topographica.org, but you can follow many of the instructions in that tutorial.
-As of 4/2005, the main differences are that all plots are grayscale, there is no orientation or ocular dominance map measurement available, the model does not have lateral connections or LGN cells, and no trained map is provided.
+As of 10/2005, the main differences are that all plots are grayscale, there is no orientation or ocular dominance map measurement available in the menus, the model does not have lateral connections or LGN cells, and no trained map is provided.

 DOCUMENTATION AND FURTHER STUDY